mrciolino/wiki-backup/classes/soulblade-archetype.md

 ### Spirit Spear
 You have trained your accuracy to perfection.
 Any weapon you wield has the thrown property.

-When throwing your weapon, you can attempt to lodge it in various surfaces, creatures or objects (DM’s discretion).
+When throwing your weapon, you can attempt to lodge it in various surfaces, creatures or objects by making a thrown weapon Attack and choosing to Lodge the weapon on a successful hit.

 The Range increases as you level up.
 | Player Level | Range |